thingsboard/thingsboard.github.io/_includes/docs/user-guide/notifications.md

 - **Mobile app**.
 Receive instant push notifications directly to your smartphone through the [{{mobilePrefix}}]({{mobileUrl}}).
 Stay informed about all events in your IoT solution, even when you're on the go.<br>
 To use this notification delivery method, you first need to configure the {{mobilePrefix}} and make some settings in the "Mobile settings" section on the ThingsBoard platform itself.
 These steps are detailed in this [documentation]({{mobileGuide}}).
 - **SMS**.
-The ThingsBoard supports notification delivery via SMS to mobile devices, providing the ability to deliver important information even in the absence of internet access. {% if docsPrefix == 'pe/' %}To send SMS notifications, you need to set up an [SMS provider](/docs/{{docsPrefix}}user-guide/ui/sms-provider-settings/).
-Use the system administrator's configuration or set the settings at your level.{% endif %}{% if docsPrefix == null %}To send notifications via SMS, a system administrator should set up the [SMS provider](/docs/{{docsPrefix}}user-guide/ui/sms-provider-settings/) properly.{% endif %}
+The ThingsBoard supports notification delivery via SMS to mobile devices, providing the ability to deliver important information even in the absence of internet access. {% if docsPrefix == 'pe/' %}To send SMS notifications, you need to set up an [SMS provider](/docs/{{docsPrefix}}user-guide/ui/sms-provider-settings/){:target="_blank"}.
+Use the system administrator's configuration or set the settings at your level.{% endif %}{% if docsPrefix == null %}To send notifications via SMS, a system administrator should set up the [SMS provider](/docs/{{docsPrefix}}user-guide/ui/sms-provider-settings/){:target="_blank"} properly.{% endif %}
 - **Email**.
 Receive notifications directly in your email inbox.
-Perfect for users who prefer to stay informed through their email accounts. {% if (docsPrefix == "pe/") or (docsPrefix contains "paas/") %}To send email notifications, you must configure an [outgoing mail server](/docs/{{docsPrefix}}user-guide/ui/mail-settings/).
-Use the system administrator's configuration or set the settings at your level.{% endif %}{% if docsPrefix == null %}To send notifications via email, a system administrator should configure an [outgoing mail server](/docs/{{docsPrefix}}user-guide/ui/mail-settings/) properly.{% endif %}
+Perfect for users who prefer to stay informed through their email accounts. {% if (docsPrefix == "pe/") or (docsPrefix contains "paas/") %}To send email notifications, you must configure an [outgoing mail server](/docs/{{docsPrefix}}user-guide/ui/mail-settings/){:target="_blank"}.
+Use the system administrator's configuration or set the settings at your level.{% endif %}{% if docsPrefix == null %}To send notifications via email, a system administrator should configure an [outgoing mail server](/docs/{{docsPrefix}}user-guide/ui/mail-settings/){:target="_blank"} properly.{% endif %}
 - **Slack**.
 Integrate Slack with ThingsBoard to send notifications as messages to individual users or channels within your Slack workspace.
-To use this method of notification delivery, you first need to configure the Slack settings in ThingsBoard using [this guide](/docs/{{docsPrefix}}user-guide/ui/slack-settings/).
+To use this method of notification delivery, you first need to configure the Slack settings in ThingsBoard using [this guide](/docs/{{docsPrefix}}user-guide/ui/slack-settings/){:target="_blank"}.
 - **Microsoft Teams**.
 Integration of Microsoft Teams with ThingsBoard allows for delivering notifications in the form of messages to specific channels in your Microsoft Teams environment.
-To use this method a tenant administrator must get **webhook URL** for a needed Microsoft Teams channel using this [guide](/docs/{{docsPrefix}}user-guide/ui/microsoft-teams-settings/).
+To use this method a tenant administrator must get **webhook URL** for a needed Microsoft Teams channel using this [guide](/docs/{{docsPrefix}}user-guide/ui/microsoft-teams-settings/){:target="_blank"}.

 ## Send notification

 To send a notification manually, follow these steps:

-{% include images-gallery.html imageCollection="notification-center-send-notification" showListImageTitles="true" %}
+{% include images-gallery.html imageCollection="notification-center-send-notification-1" showListImageTitles="true" %}

+The recipient will receive the notification in the ThingsBoard interface and can view it on the Notification center page or by clicking the bell icon in the top-right corner of the screen.
+Clicking the "Open this dashboard" button in the notification will open the corresponding dashboard.

+{% include images-gallery.html imageCollection="notification-center-send-notification-2" %}

 ## Inbox